 People self-report using CBD oil for pain from migraine headaches, physical injury and trauma, surgery, and chronic conditions such as fibromyalgia and multiple sclerosis.

 The science behind these claims is strong.

 A 2012 study found that CBD can suppress chronic inflammatory and neuropathic pain in rodents without addiction.
 Better still, the test subjects didn’t develop tolerance.
-That means the dosages didn’t have to be increased as time went on, which is what prompts the need for increased dosages.
+That means the dosages didn’t have to be more as time went on, which is what prompts the need for more dosages.

 What is CBD oil doing to help relieve pain?
 Researchers have found that CBD interacts directly with pain receptors involved with chronic pain.

 CBD Oil for Anxiety

 More than 18 million Americans live with anxiety-related disorders.
 Treating anxiety with CBD oil has gained popularity.
 Compared to traditional pharmaceutical remedies, CBD has few, if any, negative side effects, according to an abundance of anecdotal reports.

 CBD oil is usually made using the whole plant.
 While the marijuana oil can contain THC, CBD oils are free from the aforementioned compound.
 It fades away from CBD when the CBD is in the harvesting process.
 Right after CBD’s extraction is done from the plant of cannabis THC fades away during the period of extraction.
 During this washing of the plant, entire THC that is usually found in the outskirts of the plant is washed away.
 This 40% CBD remains while most THC is gone for good.
 The CBD products do not just use CBD extraction themselves but can take whole supply from other company to avoid the active ingredient of THC.